ln-one/InkHouse/README.md

 - ✅ Database connection management
 - ✅ Service manager
 - ✅ Unified error handling
+- ✅ Role-based authentication system
+- ✅ Window management (Login ↔ Main)
-- ✅ Basic login functionality
+- ✅ Logout functionality
+- ✅ Complete UI framework with modern design

 You only need to:
 1. Add specific business logic methods in service classes
 2. Call these methods in ViewModels
 3. Display results in Views

-All database connections, error handling, and configuration management have been handled for you!
+All database connections, error handling, configuration management, and authentication have been handled for you!